ehetherington/libtinylogger/guide/formats.md

 ### log_fmt_systemd <a name="log_fmt_systemd">
 Output messages in systemd compatible format.
-Systemd log messages have their log level inclosed in angle brackets prepended to the user message.
+Systemd log messages have their log level enclosed in angle brackets prepended to the user message.
 When viewed through journalctl, timestamps are added, so only the log level and user message are needed.